 Lightning is another major source of Texas energy consumption.
 However, you do not need to live in darkness to cut down on your energy bill.
 LED lights use semiconductors to produce light from electricity and do so more efficiently by using less electricity than incandescent bulbs and lasting longer.
 While you may flinch at the higher costs of LED lights, which may be double the costs for incandescent lights, the former uses up to 80% less energy and have the potential to help you save as much as $75 per month on your bill.

 Smart plugs or sockets allow you to keep your devices plugged in and be able to regulate their power consumption.
 You can either program the plug or socket to shut down during some periods of the day or shut them down through a smartphone app directly even when you are away from home.
 It is a good way to overcome forgetting to turn off your home electrical appliances.
 For example, using a smart socket to keep a humidifier off for three-quarters of the day can save you up to $18 per month.

 Apart from generating power in environmentally friendly way, solar power can cut down your energy expenses considerably.
-Texas is a state with plenty of sunlight so you can install solar panels, which when all factors are considered, including government incentives and subsidies, can lop off hundreds of dollars from your energy expenses per year.
+Texas is a state with plenty of sunlight which is great for solar panels.
+With all factors are considered, including incentives and subsidies, you can save hundreds of dollars from your energy bill.
 You can typically see a pay back from initial costs and installation in about 10 years.
 Solar panels last up to 25 years, meaning 15 years of virtual free Texas energy.

 Smart Home Sensors